y-martinez/y-martinez/README.md

 ### About me ✨

-- 🔭 I’m currently working as a Python developer at PSF as a part of my GSoC Internship.
+- 🔭 I'm currently working as a Software Developer at Clay Technologies as a part of the RPA team.
-- 🌱 I’m currently learning DevOps and exploring new technologies related to Software Development.
+- 🌱 I'm currently learning DevOps and exploring new technologies related to Software Development.
-- 👯 I’m looking to get a position as a DevOps Engineer or Backend engineer, also I’m looking to collaborate on Open Source projects.
+- 👯 I'm looking to get a position as a DevOps Engineer or Backend engineer, also I’m looking to collaborate on Open Source projects.
-- 💬 Ask me about anything of Tech also about Movies, Series, and videogames 🎮.
+- 💬 Ask me about anything of Tech and also about Movies, Series, and video games 🎮.
 - 😄 Pronouns: he/him/his

 ### Languages & Tools 💻